An emerging LNG industry offers an opportunity to bring economic benefits to Canadians

 - Gas detection and cargo tank liquid level indicators.

 Success Story – Using LNG at home

-The two largest ferries in the BC Ferries fleet, the Spirit of British Columbia and the Spirit of Vancouver, will be converted to use liquefied natural gas (LNG) as their fuel source.
-The first ship will be converted in 2017/18 and the second ship will be upgraded the following year.
+In 2017, BC Ferries introduced three new Salish Class vessels to its fleet: The Salish Orca, Salish Eagle and Salish Raven.
+These vessels are capable of running on LNG as a fuel source.
 BC Ferries says the conversion to LNG saves money and reduces CO2 emissions by 12,000 tonnes annually, which is the equivalent of taking 2,500 vehicles off the road per year.
 The ships service the Tsawwassen – Swartz Bay run, the busiest route in the fleet.